Powerful Primitives in the Bounded Quantum Storage Model: Preliminaries

 where $\epsilon \coloneqq 2^{-\frac{3d}{2}+1}$. \end{lemma}

 \begin{proof} Notice that any distribution $P_C$ over $\{0,1\}$ is a $(2,3/4,0)$-sampler (Definition 2.1 \cite{KR11}).
 Corollary 6.19 in \cite{KR11} gives the result. \end{proof}

 In Lemma \ref{splitting original} the size of the sampled string $X_C$ is half the size of the original string $X$.
 The results in \cite{KR11} do not give strong lower bounds when the sampled string is small relative to the size of the original string.
 Hence, we present the following generalization of Lemma \ref{splitting original} which will be used in constructing program broadcast and asymmetric key encryption.
-The proof is given in Appx.~\ref{app:gener}.

 \begin{lemma}[Generalized Min-Entropy Splitting Lemma] Let $\epsilon\geq 0$.
 Let $\rho_{XB}$ be a quantum cq-state where $X\coloneqq X_0X_1...X_{\ell}$ and each $X_i$ is a classical random variable over alphabet $\mathcal{X}$ of dimension $d>14$.
 There exists a random variable $C$ (with $\lceil \lg \ell\rceil$ bits) such that for all $\tau \geq 0$, where $\epsilon\coloneqq 2^{-\frac{3d}{2}+2}$. \end{lemma}